|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

-6. Who will have access to your Data
+6. Who will have access to your Personal Data

-This may include our Local Authority, the DfE, the Police and other organisations where necessary.
+This may include our Local Authority, the Department for Education (DfE), the Police and other organisations where necessary.

 Certain data collection obligations are placed on us by the DfE.
 To find out more about the data collection requirements placed on us by the DfE (for example; via the school census) visit: www.gov.uk/education/data-collection-and-censuses-for-schools.

 The above listed third party suppliers will process data on our behalf.
 Therefore, we investigate these third party suppliers to ensure their compliance with Relevant Data Protection Laws and specify their obligations in written contracts.
 We will never share your details directly with another company, except where this is required to fulfil an order for those third party products or services.

 Personal Data may be processed in a variety of ways; this will include but is not limited to:

 The information provided by users via email or online forms will be acted upon according to the content of the communication.
 For example, responding to enquiries or getting in touch with you when necessary.

 8. Where we store Personal Data and how we keep Personal Data secure